50 Fun Halloween Ideas to Do With Your Kids: with tons of at-home Halloween activities you’ll all love + a free printable!

-This year, a lot of Halloween activities are going to look different.
-And it breaks every Halloween loving person’s heart to realize a lot of activities may even be canceled.
+Last year, things looked very different with a lot of Halloween activities canceled.
+It broke my Halloween-loving heart to forego a lot of our favorite out-of-house Halloween activities.
 If you’ve been around here before, you know might know that I have a Halloween obsession, it’s my favorite holiday!
+It plunged me into instant create-all-the-fun mode!

 We love to find Halloween activities for families, and of course, we’re suckers for Halloween date ideas.

-Keeping it Festive And Celebrating Halloween All October
+Keeping it Festive And Celebrating Halloween All of October

-I really hoped for 30 so we could have something fun to do every day.
 A Halloween activity a day keeps the…fun to stay?
-But really, if we’re going to be spending it at home and it looks different this year, why not make something small and fun happen every day?
+But really, why not make something small and fun happen every day?

 As I started brainstorming fun, easy Halloween activities for kids and families, I went for a big variety of things to do.
 Some are all about fun Halloween food, some are activities at home, and many are Halloween activities you can do from a distance.
 All are pretty easy and don’t take a ton of time or work!
 And as I wrote down all my plans, I looked up and had 50 Halloween activities ready to go just like that!